What Makes a Game High-rated? Towards Factors of Video Game Success: Results

-The \autoref{fig:team} shows the \textbf{team size }of the projects.
-For the low-rated games, the median team size is 11, while for the high-rated ones it is 20.
+\autoref{fig:team} shows the team sizes of the games.
+For low-rated games, the median team size is 11, while for high-rated ones it is 20.
 Yet, there are more outliers (above the Q4) for the low-rated games.